-For the 2021/22 our tuition fees for Home Students are £9,000 and for EU Students and International Students they will be £9,000 plus Student Route visa application fees (please note the full amount will be confirmed in January 2021).
+For 2021/22 our tuition fees for Home Students are £9,000, and for EU Students and International Students it will be £9,000 plus Student Route visa application fees (please note the full amount will be confirmed in later this year).

 Students will also receive a £500 ‘study budget’, which can be used to fund school-related costs, such as printing, making, and study trips.